shypple/take-home-exercise/2/README.md

 ]
 ```

-#### (3) (Bonus task) TST-0003 - *Acceptance criteria*: Return the fastest sailing legs (direct or indirect) in the same above format
+#### (3) TST-0003 - *Acceptance criteria*: Return the fastest sailing legs (direct or indirect) in the same above format

 As those are small changes, we can create one branch for all the changes.

 You should provide a solution that make possible to scale because new requirements will come soon.

 4. SLD-0004 - coming soon
 5. DRY-0005 - coming soon